Visiting the Glen Nevis and some stunning mountains nearby.

 Finally; to return to the hut, we went by the same path that we used yesterday.
 But since we still had some daylight left, it felt like a different route.
 In the hut, we had dinner together, during which we exchanged experiences from our hike with others who had a different program, good times.

-The last day I planned to stay near the hut and make some use of that webbing I carried.
+On the last day, I planned to stay near the hut and make some use of that webbing I carried.
 But before that, I went on the opposite side of the glen than yesterday's hike.
-My idea to just have a quick look at how the falls look from there and go back.
+My idea was just to have a quick look at how the falls look from there and go back.
 But you know that "I'll just check it out" statement...
 Maybe it's just me, but nearly every time I think this to myself, I end up deep down the rabbit hole.
-So before I knew, I was gaining some elevation towards the cliffs of Ben Nevis.
+So before I knew it, I was gaining some elevation towards the cliffs of Ben Nevis.

 There were some boggy sections, and in one of those, I passed a skeleton of some sheep, which got probably stuck here.
 Memento mori; I thought, but climbed a bit more.
 I took a break on one rock shelf when I spotted a massive bird of prey flying above me.
-I read that there can be eagles seen in the area, but hard to say if that's what it was.
+I read that eagles can be seen in the area, but it's hard to say if that's what it was.
 All I know is, the size of that thing was respectable.
-It was coasting in circles and suddenly dashed straight down, towards a piece of grass not too far away.
-Bam! in no time, it was flying back up and away, while holding something in its claws.
+It was coasting in circles and suddenly dashed straight down towards a piece of grass not too far away.
+Bam! in no time, it was flying back up and away while holding something in its claws.
 How cool!

 I was to continue, but my head kicked in, questioning my further route.
 At this stage, there was some proper climbing required; and again, since I thought just to have a look, I didn't have any gear to give me a hand.
 There's only a shallow line between brave and stupid, and I didn't want to slip into the second.
 So I went down instead.